GENERAL ASSEMBLY OF NORTH CAROLINA

 provisions required by the instrument to be

-will be sold subject to taxes and special assessments if it is to be so
+property will be sold subject to taxes and special assessments if it is to be

 (8) State whether the property is being sold subject to or together with any subordinate rights or interests provided those rights and interests are sufficiently identified.